toothbrush/toothbrush.github.io/pubs/2014-11-24-frameworks.md

 and a dynamic functional language, Racket.
 The resulting programming framework generators are used to develop a prototype mobile application, illustrating how we mitigate a common class of privacy leaks.
-Finally, we explore the design choices and propose development principles for developing declaration-driven frameworks, applicable across a spectrum of programming paradigms.
+Finally, we explore the possible design choices and propose development principles for developing domain-specific language compilers to produce frameworks, applicable across a spectrum of programming paradigms.